futuandrei/react-tasks/week-4-readme.md

 - Destruct the array
 - Rest (...rest) operator to be used if other properties are unknown.
   - Use (...rest.objectvalue) to access

+## PrevState

+- When something is happening too fast, code might not keep up.
+For instance while checking with backend.

+## Exercesse